-Churchie has secured an Australian Research Council Linkage grant that will evaluate twenty-first-century learning environments.
-This innovative project will research which learning environments are most appropriate for twenty-first-century learning in a digital and knowledge age.
+Churchie has completed an Australian Research Council Linkage grant that evaluated twenty-first-century learning environments.
+This innovative project researched which learning environments are most appropriate for twenty-first-century learning in a digital and knowledge age.

-The focus will be on the links between space and pedagogy; evaluating the effectiveness of different classroom designs in improving student behaviours, engagement and learning outcomes; and evaluating the effectiveness of technology-enhanced learning environments as students transitions into higher education.
+The project focused on the links between space and pedagogy; evaluating the effectiveness of different classroom designs in improving student behaviours, engagement and learning outcomes; and evaluating the effectiveness of technology-enhanced learning environments as students transitions into higher education.